ventorvar/ventorvar.com/content/posts/joystick-config.md

 If we're mapping a physical input to a keyboard command, then we use the **map to keyboard** action.

-- Find the **Gimbal Lock** button on the left joystick by physically pressing the bottom right-most button on the right side buttong group while the **Left** joystick tab is selected (Button 10)
+- Find the **Gimbal Mode** button on the left joystick by physically pressing the bottom right-most button on the right side buttong group while the **Left** joystick tab is selected (Button 10)
 - Select the **Map to Keyboard** action and click **Add**
 - Press the **Record keys** button in the **Map to Keyboard** form
-- Press **Left Alt + R** on your keyboard and release
+- Press **G** on your keyboard and release

 {{< image src="https://cdn.discordapp.com/attachments/526695875011936279/534246929622892555/jg_gimbal_lock.PNG" link="true">}}

 Continue this process for every physical button you'd like to configure.
-For Star Citizen (3.4), you can use [this](https://imgur.com/a/v4eofhx) as a good reference.
-However, key bindings change frequently and I'd advise you try to find a current version of the advanced key bindings.

 # Configuring Star Citizen